 - disciplinary action and grievance raised in preceding two years

 - relevant collective agreements

 - legal action against the outgoing employer in preceding two years or potential legal action

-If you are buying or selling a relevant business and require information about this change in the law or would like a copy of our TUPE fact sheets for buyers and sellers respectively, please speak to your usual adviser in the Employment team or contact Joanne Kavanagh, Head of Employment at [email protected] or call 01737 854573.
+If you are buying or selling a relevant business and require information about this change in the law or would like a copy of our TUPE fact sheets for buyers and sellers respectively, please speak to your usual adviser in the Employment team.
+Click here to meet the team.